hmcts/et_full_system_gem/README.md

     Where <service_name> is either et1, et3, admin, api or atos

+To setup the local system

+    $ et_full_system local setup

+To start the server (Must have been setup with the command above - for the first time and after changing gems etc.. in the services)

+    $ et_full_system local server

+To reset the server - this will drop and recreate the database, empty redis etc..  so VERY destructive

+    $ et_full_system local reset

+To redirect a service to your own hosted version

+If you want to host a service yourself for debugging or other purposes - you must setup the service yourself with all the relevant environment variables (see the service_env command), then, to point the full system url's to your hosted service, use the following command

+    $ et_full_system local update_service_url <service_name> <service_url>

+Where <service_name> is either et1, et3, admin, api or atos

 ### Upgrading

 Note that docker caches stuff for the better and for the worse.
 So, the command in the Dockerfile that installs the version